The Absolute Best Things to Do in Gaucin, Andalusia

 Convento de los Carmelitas

-An off the beaten path thing to do in Gaucín is to visit the Convento de los Carmelitas as it’s not located near any of the other attractions in the centre of the village.
-It has a rich history, dating back prior to the 13th century when an official Order was established here.
+An off the beaten path thing to do in Gaucin is to visit the Convento de los Carmelitas as it’s not located near any of the other attractions.
+It has a rich history, dating back earlier than the 13th century when an official Order was established here.
 The convent was unfortunately closed when we visited so we couldn’t take a closer look, but I would recommend taking the short walk to it if you enjoy looking at historic buildings.

 Explore the streets

-One of the best things to do in Gaucín is to take some time and explore its winding whitewashed streets.
-Gaucín should take no more than a few hours to explore fully, so you’ll definitely have some spare time on your hands to see what other unique places you can come across here.
-This is actually how we found La Esquinita for lunch, as well as a few other viewpoints.
-It can get very hot here in the summer months so make sure you’re prepared for the heat if you’re planning on walking around Gaucín or hiking in the area.
+One of the best things to do in Gaucin is to take some time and explore its winding whitewashed streets.
+Gaucin should take no more than a few hours to explore fully, so you’ll definitely have some spare time on your hands to see what other unique places you can come across. .
+It can get very hot here in the summer months so make sure you’re prepared for the heat if you’re planning on walking around Gaucin or hiking in the area.

 Take in the views

 Being situated at the top of a hill has its advantages.
-Historically speaking, Gaucín was the perfect location for a lookout tower and was easily defendable from attacks on all sides.
+Historically speaking, Gaucin was the perfect location for a lookout tower and was easily defendable from attacks on all sides.
 Today though, in a much calmer environment, visitors can enjoy the views from almost every angle in the village.
-The best view is from the top of the castle, but there are a lot throughout the village to choose from if you’re not able to hike all the way up there.
+The best view is from the top of the castle, but there are a lot throughout Gaucin to choose from if you’re not able to hike all the way up there.

-Gaucín is a stunning white village in Málaga to explore on foot, and is oftentimes missed by visitors to the area who favour staying along the coast and visiting places like Marbella and Estepona.
-Some of the most unique places in Málaga to visit are located inland though, and chances are you’ll find the villages are a world away from the crowded areas along the Costa del Sol.
-You won’t be disappointed if you add Gaucín to your southern Spain itinerary.
+As you can see, there are plenty of things to do in Gaucin to keep you busy for a day.
+Gaucin is a stunning white village in Malaga to explore on foot, and is oftentimes missed by tourists who favour staying along the coast and visiting places like Marbella and Estepona.
+Some of the most unique places in Malaga to visit are located inland though, and chances are you’ll find the villages are a world away from the crowded areas along the Costa del Sol.
+You won’t be disappointed if you add Gaucin to your southern Spain itinerary.

-P.S.
-If you love exploring Roman ruins, you'll want to check out Acinipo near Ronda.
+And if you love exploring Roman ruins, you’ll want to check out Acinipo near Ronda, which is just over an hour away by car from Gaucin.

-What’s your favourite white village in Málaga to explore?
+What’s your favourite white village in Malaga to explore?
 I’m slowly making my way through them, so any recommendations would be greatly appreciated.
-For more travel tips and to stay updated with my travels, you can follow me on Instagram or sign up to my mailing list.
+For more travel tips and to stay up to date with my travels, you can follow me on Instagram or sign up to my mailing list.